rubysamurai/mui-sass/README.md

 `mui-sass` is a Sass-powered version of MUI framework for your applications.
 It works with Ruby on Rails, Compass, Sprockets, etc.

-`mui-sass` allows to include MUI framework CSS and JavaScript components.
-HTML Email, React, WebComponents and Design Files are not included.
+`mui-sass` allows to include MUI framework Sass and JavaScript components.
+React, Angular, HTML Email, WebComponents are not included.

 ## Installation